-Any WHA member, publisher, or author of an essay/article, may nominate work that was published in 2018.
-While the formal process requires presses/journals to submit the work of their authors, the WHA strongly recommends that authors check with the award committee chair a week before the deadline to see if they received a copy of their work.A copy of the journal, an offprint, or a photocopy must be submitted to each member of the Award Committee listed below.
+Any WHA member, publisher, or author of an essay/article, may nominate work that was published in 2020.
+Unless a journal editor notifies you about nominating your work, authors must submit a copy of the journal, an offprint, or a photocopy to each member of the award committee listed below.

 2019 | Natalia Molina, “Deportable Citizens: The Decoupling of Race and Citizenship In the Construction of the ‘Anchor Baby,’” in Deportation in the Americas: Histories of Exclusion and Resistance, Kenyon Zimmer and Cristina Salinas, eds.
 (Texas A&M Press, 2018)

 2018 | Beth Lew-Williams for "'Chinamen' and 'Delinquent Girls': Intimacy, Exclusion and a Search for California's Color Line," Journal of American History (December 2017)